 Thanksgiving was a joint effort between my mother and grandmother.
 (Really all holidays were a joint effort between them.)
 It meant getting out the big Nesco cooker to cook the bird in.
 One year, the turkey was so big, the lid had to be tied down.

-If I close my eyes I see the living room all decorated and the big Christmas tree in front of the picture window.
+If I close my eyes I see the living room decorated and the big Christmas tree in front of the picture window.
 I remember the year my dad got one of those silver trees with the rotating color wheel.
 My dad thought it looked great.
 My older brothers were horrified.
 Christmas Eve, they brought home the discarded tree from the neighborhood school.
-It was HUGE and seemed to cover half of our family room because it came out so far, but we had a green tree that year. it was great!!
+It was HUGE and seemed to cover half of our family room because it came out so far, but we had a green tree that year.
+It was great!!

 Friday, August 24, 2012